-Purpose:
+\Purpose:

-The main objective of the Arizona QUEST Disaster Recovery Dislocated Worker Grant Program is to convene a statewide collaborative led by the Arizona Office of Economic Opportunity to serve six local workforce development areas throughout the state of Arizona.
+The main objective of the Arizona QUEST Disaster Recovery Dislocated Worker Grant Program is to convene a statewide collaborative led by the Arizona Office of Economic Opportunity (OEO) to serve six local workforce development areas throughout the state of Arizona.
 The counties of Cochise, Maricopa (City of Phoenix), Mohave/La Paz, Pima, Yavapai, and Yuma will work together to serve dislocated workers and will form a direct pipeline to mitigate multiple barriers to employment for dislocated workers.
 Enrollment in technical training programs at local area community colleges will enable the dislocated-worker population across the state of Arizona to train, upskill, and enter job-training and employment opportunities that promote family-sustaining wages.
 Community colleges offer stackable certificates and degree programs for continued education, professional growth, and upward mobility in high-demand industries.
+The purpose of this amendment is to extend the term with a no-cost extension (NCE) to allow for existing participants to complete the program.
+The new term is September 30, 2024 through September 30, 2025.
+The original grant period of performance was September 26, 2022 through September 30, 2024.